Lowe’s Companies, Inc. (NYSE:LOW) is M&R Capital Management Inc.’s 5th Largest Position

-M&R Capital Management Inc. lessened its stake in shares of Lowe’s Companies, Inc. (NYSE:LOW – Free Report) by 0.4% in the third quarter, according to its most recent filing with the Securities & Exchange Commission.
+M&R Capital Management Inc. lowered its position in Lowe’s Companies, Inc. (NYSE:LOW – Free Report) by 0.4% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 72,706 shares of the home improvement retailer’s stock after selling 323 shares during the quarter.
-Lowe’s Companies comprises 4.1% of M&R Capital Management Inc.’s portfolio, making the stock its 5th largest holding.
-M&R Capital Management Inc.’s holdings in Lowe’s Companies were worth $15,111,000 as of its most recent filing with the Securities & Exchange Commission.
+Lowe’s Companies makes up approximately 4.1% of M&R Capital Management Inc.’s portfolio, making the stock its 5th biggest position.
+M&R Capital Management Inc.’s holdings in Lowe’s Companies were worth $15,111,000 at the end of the most recent quarter.

-A number of other hedge funds have also added to or reduced their stakes in the stock.
-Verum Partners LLC grew its holdings in shares of Lowe’s Companies by 16.5% during the third quarter.
-Verum Partners LLC now owns 8,035 shares of the home improvement retailer’s stock worth $1,670,000 after purchasing an additional 1,138 shares in the last quarter.
-Pure Financial Advisors LLC grew its holdings in shares of Lowe’s Companies by 15.7% during the third quarter.
-Pure Financial Advisors LLC now owns 1,776 shares of the home improvement retailer’s stock worth $369,000 after purchasing an additional 241 shares in the last quarter.
-Aprio Wealth Management LLC grew its holdings in shares of Lowe’s Companies by 4.3% during the third quarter.
-Aprio Wealth Management LLC now owns 1,244 shares of the home improvement retailer’s stock worth $259,000 after purchasing an additional 51 shares in the last quarter.
-American National Bank grew its holdings in shares of Lowe’s Companies by 9.2% during the third quarter.
-American National Bank now owns 6,078 shares of the home improvement retailer’s stock worth $1,263,000 after purchasing an additional 511 shares in the last quarter.
-Finally, National Bank of Canada FI grew its holdings in shares of Lowe’s Companies by 19.2% during the third quarter.
-National Bank of Canada FI now owns 196,029 shares of the home improvement retailer’s stock worth $40,341,000 after purchasing an additional 31,521 shares in the last quarter.
+Several other hedge funds and other institutional investors have also bought and sold shares of the company.
+State Street Corp boosted its stake in Lowe’s Companies by 1.5% in the second quarter.
+State Street Corp now owns 25,223,923 shares of the home improvement retailer’s stock worth $5,693,039,000 after buying an additional 374,457 shares in the last quarter.
+Morgan Stanley lifted its position in Lowe’s Companies by 21.3% in the fourth quarter.
+Morgan Stanley now owns 11,690,606 shares of the home improvement retailer’s stock valued at $2,329,237,000 after purchasing an additional 2,050,089 shares during the last quarter.
+Geode Capital Management LLC lifted its position in Lowe’s Companies by 1.2% in the second quarter.
+Geode Capital Management LLC now owns 10,992,637 shares of the home improvement retailer’s stock valued at $2,474,841,000 after purchasing an additional 135,510 shares during the last quarter.
+Norges Bank bought a new stake in Lowe’s Companies in the fourth quarter valued at approximately $1,461,267,000.
+Finally, Moneta Group Investment Advisors LLC lifted its position in Lowe’s Companies by 107,710.7% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 5,080,039 shares of the home improvement retailer’s stock valued at $1,012,147,000 after purchasing an additional 5,075,327 shares during the last quarter.
 Hedge funds and other institutional investors own 71.88% of the company’s stock.

 Wall Street Analysts Forecast Growth

-Several research analysts have recently commented on the company.
-Telsey Advisory Group reissued a “market perform” rating and set a $215.00 price objective (down previously from $225.00) on shares of Lowe’s Companies in a report on Tuesday, November 21st.
-Piper Sandler cut their target price on Lowe’s Companies from $240.00 to $218.00 and set an “overweight” rating for the company in a research note on Wednesday, November 22nd.
-HSBC started coverage on Lowe’s Companies in a research note on Friday, September 22nd.
-They issued a “hold” rating and a $250.00 target price for the company.
-Evercore ISI upped their target price on Lowe’s Companies from $205.00 to $210.00 and gave the stock an “in-line” rating in a research note on Wednesday, November 22nd.
-Finally, The Goldman Sachs Group cut their target price on Lowe’s Companies from $260.00 to $252.00 and set a “buy” rating for the company in a research note on Tuesday, August 22nd.
-Twelve analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average target price of $236.40.
+Several brokerages have weighed in on LOW.
+Sanford C. Bernstein upgraded Lowe’s Companies from a “market perform” rating to an “outperform” rating and boosted their price objective for the company from $252.00 to $282.00 in a research report on Tuesday, September 5th.
+Wells Fargo & Company boosted their price objective on Lowe’s Companies from $245.00 to $250.00 and gave the company an “overweight” rating in a research report on Wednesday, August 23rd.
+UBS Group lowered their price objective on Lowe’s Companies from $265.00 to $240.00 and set a “buy” rating for the company in a research report on Wednesday, November 22nd.
+Bank of America boosted their price objective on Lowe’s Companies from $278.00 to $289.00 and gave the company a “buy” rating in a research report on Wednesday, August 23rd.
+Finally, Royal Bank of Canada decreased their target price on Lowe’s Companies from $194.00 to $190.00 and set a “sector perform” rating for the company in a report on Monday, November 27th.
+Twelve investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average target price of $236.40.

 Lowe's Companies, Inc, together with its subsidiaries, operates as a home improvement retailer in the United States.
 The company offers a line of products for construction, maintenance, repair, remodeling, and decorating.
 It also provides home improvement products, such as appliances, seasonal and outdoor living, lawn and garden, lumber, kitchens and bath, tools, paint, millwork, hardware, flooring, rough plumbing, building materials, décor, and electrical.